 Accessing Rex lounges on arrival

-However, Rex Lounges are part of the Priority Pass program, which is an independent lounge membership.
-There isn’t a clear policy on whether you can access lounges on arrival or not, as the Priority Pass Terms and Conditions simply state that you need a ‘valid boarding pass’, without specifying whether it is strictly for outbound travel or not.
+Rex Lounges are also part of the Priority Pass program, which is an independent lounge membership.
+There isn’t a clear policy on whether you can access lounges on arrival, as the Priority Pass Terms and Conditions simply state that you need a ‘valid boarding pass’ without specifying whether it is strictly for outbound travel or not.

-So if you’ve just come off a flight and there is a Rex lounge nearby, it won’t hurt to rock up and ask as it will likely come down to the decision of the lounge attendant of the day.
+So, if you’ve just come off a flight and there is a Rex lounge nearby, it won’t hurt to rock up and ask, as the decision will likely be made by the lounge attendant of the day.

 Accessing international lounges on arrival